marcelbuesing/bme680/README.md

 BME680 Rust Library
 =============

 This repository contains a pure Rust implementation for the [BME680](https://www.bosch-sensortec.com/bst/products/all_products/bme680) environmental sensor.
 The library can be used to read the gas, pressure, humidity and temperature sensors via I²C.

+It is a fork of the library written by Marcel Buessing: https://github.com/marcelbuesing/bme680.

 To use this library, create a new project and add it as a dependency: